vivalchemy/web-mini/quotes-generator/README.md

-Here's a README for your Quotes Generator project:

 # Quotes Generator

 A simple web application that provides random quotes for inspiration.
 Users can refresh the displayed quote by clicking a button or pressing the Enter key.